boolean-uk/csharp-docker-1-webapp/README.md

 - Update the `ProductInventory.cs` methods Create/Read/Delete as they should write to the new data store via a DbContext.
 - Write clean code and comment with XML comments where necessary
 - Ensure the stock management works with your changes.
 Moving this to be database managed is in the extension for this exercise.
+- You shouldn't need to change the Views/Pages in this exercise but feel free to amend where relevant.

 ## Extension
 - Migrate the stock management part of the application to the database.
 Modify any relevant code in `ProductInventory.cs` e.g. GetStockValueFromProductId